 From Zero to Hero: Dynamic Data Security

-Slogans like ‘never trust, always verify’ hint at what zero trust is.
-Zero trust is the ongoing evaluation of each connection (and its security posture and needs) accessing resources within your enterprise These connections can be users like employees, partners, customers or contractors.
+Slogans like ‘never trust, always verify’ only hint at what zero trust is.
+Zero trust is the ongoing evaluation of each connection (and its security posture and needs) accessing resources within your enterprise These connections can be employees, partners, customers, contractors or other users.
 But connections can also mean devices, apps or even networks.
 Zero trust wraps a defense around each connection in a dynamic way, adjusting access rights and other privileges depending on risk status.

 With identity, data security, threat intelligence and other critical tools constantly providing context about each user, device and connection, a profile can be built, spotting who or what may be a risk.
 But it is often less about who is a risk and more about who isn’t.

 In the case of remote work, for example, millions of employees now access data from home networks on unknown devices.
 While a given worker may not have been a threat in the office, that might change once that worker switched to a home office.
 The typical thinking would be to block access to the corporate network and apps for that user.

 However, another aspect of zero trust is to let businesses keep running smoothly while ensuring they remain secure.
 In this way, that same risky worker would need to have access privileges looked at again.
 To maintain safety, your system should do this as precisely as possible.
 You can adjust privileges to match changing risk levels based on the context.
 That context in turn is provided by checking against security data, database and app use, location and other pertinent details and logs about the user.